LoyolaChicagoCS/gradhandbook/source/regulations.rst

 A full-time student will usually carry three courses per semester.
 Course loads for part-time students are worked out on an individual basis.

-..
-FIX ??
-    All
-    students funded by the Department or the Graduate School are considered full time and should be enrolled in 3 courses (this includes part-time graduate assistants who are expected to be full-time students unless agreed upon with the GPD).

 We do not encourage students to take more than 3 courses a term, and you should contact the Graduate Program Director if you need to take more than 3 courses in a term for any reason.
 It is explicitly prohibited to enroll in more than 3